Henry Minor Faser

 Henry Minor Faser (January 21, 1882 - January 12, 1960) was an American academic administrator, life insurance business executive and political activist.
 He was the founding dean of the University of Mississippi School of Pharmacy, the vice president of the Lamar Life Insurance Company, and a supporter of the States' Rights Democratic Party's 1948 presidential campaign.

-Early life
+Early life and education

 Henry Minor Faser was born on January 21, 1882, in Macon, Mississippi.
 He grew up in Winona, Mississippi, and he had a brother and a sister.

 Faser graduated from the St. Louis College of Pharmacy in 1902.
-He was awarded a bachelor of science degree in Pharmacy from the University of Mississippi in 1925, and he served as the president of its alumni association in 1941.
+He was awarded a Bachelor of Science degree in pharmacy from the University of Mississippi in 1925, and he served as the president of its alumni association in 1941.

 Career

 Faser began his career as a druggist in Oxford, Mississippi.
 He served on the Mississippi State Board of Pharmacy from 1904 to 1912, including as president in 1912.
 He was the founding dean of the School of Pharmacy at the University of Mississippi from 1908 to 1928.
 While the board of trustees approved the establishment of the school, it was Governor Edmond Noel who was convinced by Faser into funding it in 1908.

 Faser served on the board of directors of the Bank of Oxford.
 He worked for the Penn Mutual in Jackson from 1928 to 1941, when he became vice president of the Lamar Life Insurance Company, also in Jackson, until 1952.